Use the Microsoft Purview Data Loss Prevention migration assistant for Symantec

 - Right click on the task bar to open Task Manager.
 If necessary, choose More Details.

-- On Details tab, look for msiexec.exe and select End Task.
+- On the Details tab, look for msiexec.exe and select End Task.

 To report issues to Microsoft: